Stories

 In my Sophomore year, the kid sitting behind me in Geometry thumped my ear on a cold morning.
 I told him, Never do that again.
 He did, of course, and I was on him before he could leave his desk.
 I bloodied him.
 We both went to Mr. Bancroft's office.
 He was the one who got paddled.
 Turning the other cheek and then standing up for myself was acceptable to Mr. Bancroft.

-I was relieved; I was pretty sure I couldn't beat him.
+I was relieved, sure I couldn't beat him.

 My willingness, however, had two immediate and long-lasting results - he and I became friends, and no one messed with me after that.